 As previously mentioned, to the extent investors use tax-loss harvesting, they may be able to use the proceeds to reinvest in a similar but more diversified position to maintain asset class exposure.
 The ETF structure may be well-suited to offer a more diversified solution to help implement this strategy.

 Both ETFs and mutual funds may be used to gain additional diversification from a position being sold for the purpose of harvesting a tax loss.
-However, ETFs are generally considered to be lower cost and more tax efficient relative to competing mutual funds.
+However, ETFs are generally considered lower cost and more tax efficient relative to competing mutual funds.
 Most broad-based ETFs make very low (if any) capital gains distributions compared to mutual funds with similar investment approaches.

-- Investors can use the proceeds of a tax-loss sale to reinvest in a similar but not identical position to maintain the desired asset class exposure outside of the 30-day period before or after the sale
+Declines in certain commodities may provide investors with the opportunity to employ effective tax management strategies such as tax-loss harvesting by replacing the specific commodity with broader exposure.
+Therefore, we believe ETFs may be a potentially efficient tool for managing taxes.
+Investors can use the proceeds of a tax-loss sale to reinvest in a similar but not identical position to maintain the desired asset class exposure outside of the 30-day period before or after the sale.

 1 abrdn and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.